gzardini/course-CRA/modules/localization/docs/01-prelims/00_prelim.md

 ### Change rosparams

-open the same terminal as rviz. the following functions will be useful to change the dynamic parameters:
+Open the same terminal as rviz. the following functions will be useful to change the dynamic parameters:

 1) Listing the parameters: